Antonio-Gouveia/SQL-miniproject/README.md

 ## 🧭 Overview

-This project challenges the traditional economic paradigm by exploring the relationship between National Wellbeing (Happiness Score), Innovation (Innovation score) and Economic erformance (GDP) across various countries.
+This project challenges the traditional economic paradigm by exploring the relationship between National Wellbeing (Happiness Score), Innovation (Innovation score) and Economic performance (GDP) across various countries.

 The central hypothesis is that ations with superior scores in overall Happiness demonstrate proportionally higher scores in Innovation, suggesting that a thriving environment of well-being, trust, and social support acts as a more powerful catalyst for creative output than economic metrics alone.
 Simply put: Happier nations are fundamentally more innovative nations.